shleshma-tf/tfdemo/README.md

-# ThirdFactor KYC Demo — Referro Wallet
+# Third Factor KYC Demo — Digital Wallet

-A demo digital wallet app that showcases the ThirdFactor KYC SDK.
+A demo digital wallet app that showcases the Third Factor KYC SDK.
 Each time a client clicks **"Start KYC →"**, a fresh unique user session is generated automatically — no Postman, no manual link generation.

 ---